Generative Adversarial Network for Probabilistic Forecast of Random Dynamical System: Summary

-In the present study, we only focus on learning from a multivariate time series data.
-However, it should be noted that training a GAN for complex spatio-temporal processes will suffer from the same difficulties with the multivariate time series, mainly due to the finite size of the training examples.
-We expect that the similar regularization strategy can be applied for such kind of problems.
+In the present study, we mainly focus on learning from a multivariate time series data.
+Although the problem is formulated and tested for dynamical systems with one or zero time-delay parameter, the method can be directly applied to a broader class of problems, e.g., multiple time delays or integral operators.
+Since GAN aims to directly learn the data generating distribution without a distributional assumption, it requires a large number of training data.
+In all of our numerical experiments, the size of the data set is fixed, $T=4\times 10^5$.
+The consistency regularizations of CR-GAN, CR-GAN-M$_n$, and CR-GAN-D$_n$ facilitate the training by imposing constraints on marginal distributions, which have much lower dimensions than the predictive conditional distributions.
+The effects of the data size on the accuracy of GAN and the effects of the regularizations to mitigate the dependency on the data size are subjects of further investigation.
+For a more complex spatio-temporal process, such as geophysical flows, training a GAN will suffer from the same difficulties with the multivariate time series, largely due to the finite size of the training examples.
+We expect that our regularization strategy can also be applied to such kind of complex problems.
 Recently, a few promising generative models for time series problems have been proposed by using a normalizing flow \cite{Rasul21} or a Wasserstein auto-encoder \cite{Han21}.
 We believe that the proposed consistency regularization can be applied for those models to improve the stability in the training.